RodneyShag/Recording/readme.md

   1. Transmission - some of the sound waves move through the object.
   2. Reflection - some of the sound waves bounce off the object, creating echoes.
   3. Absorption - some of the sound waves get 'trapped' by the object itself, where their energy is transformed into a small amount of heat.
-- __Absorptive materials__
-  - __Thick fiberglass board__ is consistently absorptive regardless of frequency
-  - __Carpet__ is moderately absorptive at higher frequencies, but not at all absorptive at lower frequencies.
 - __Effect on `pre-delay`__ - no effect.
 - __Effect on `decay`__ - sound decays faster since materials absorb the sound.
 - __Effect on `density`__ - no effect.